 The Emergence of Deep Learning Frameworks

-Though we would not be able to do any of what we’ve seen without the trends that preceded it, most of current buzz surrounds the concept of deep learning.
-Newer deep learning approaches are in fact critical to the inflection point we’re now hitting.
-As recently as 2010, computer science graduate programs were still advocating against deep learning techniques, so we’re seeing a shift in industry mindset as well as a shift in how we approach algorithmic learning.
+None of the advancements we’ve seen would be possible without previous generations of tech, but the current buzz focuses on the concept of deep learning.
+The most game-changing approaches to deep learning are extremely new: as recently as 2010, computer science graduate programs were still advocating against deep learning techniques, so we’re seeing a shift in industry mindset as well as a shift in how we approach algorithmic learning.

 Part of what is reopening people’s minds to these possibilities is a process of standardizing algorithms through frameworks.
 Similar to how web development exploded with the advent of Ruby on Rails once the Rails framework made it possible to create custom websites without rebuilding every component from scratch, we now have tools to standardize the repeatable pieces of model building.
-Standardization make it easier to deploy and diagnose these new deep learning machine learning models, reducing overhead and susceptibility to errors.
+Standardization makes it easier to deploy and diagnose problems with these new deep learning models, reducing overhead and susceptibility to errors.

 The Current Hype is Real